 Hippo Rollers are deliberately manufactured to be long-lasting with daily use in tough rural conditions using a specialised roto-moulding process – it takes one hour to make one drum.

 The steel handle has been upgraded to stainless steel to reduce potential corrosion in many high humidity territories where it is used.

-The typical lifespan is 5-7 years, often longer.
-Due to the fact that most Hippo Rollers are sponsored or donated, we want to provide good value for money – not “made to break”.
+The typical lifespan is 5-7 years, often longer depending on the prevailing conditions and frequency of use..
+Due to the fact that most Hippo Rollers are sponsored or donated, we want to provide good value for money – NOT “made to break”.

 Boreholes and wells are a fantastic solution for communities that do not have access to water close by.
 However, this only solves half of the problem.
 Water still needs to be carried all the way home which is difficult and very time-consuming.

 The ongoing high costs of maintenance and theft, which are a common occurrence, interrupts the supply of water.

 Combining Hippo Rollers with boreholes and wells is an ideal solution as the placement can be more strategically located to cover a wider territory.
 The Hippo Roller also provides a flexible infrastructure to access other water points in the event of interruptions.